Co-sleeping has been a hot topic parent debate in forums and social media platforms since the internet existed.

 While co-sleeping is a huge debate in the US, especially given our high infant mortality rates, it’s the norm in many cultures.
 When parents hear it’s normal in other cultures, they might assume it’s only in developing countries where there could be a lack of cribs.

 However, the Harvard researchers looked to Japan for statistics and practical information regarding co-sleeping.
 Japan is a modern, large and rich country.
-Yet co-sleeping is the norm there, unlike the US.
+Yet co-sleeping is the norm there, unlike the US or Australia.

 Why Does Our Culture Need Co-Sleeping?